Lumorti/gyroGlove/README.md

 glove.setTimeout(10);
 ```

-### Supported Gestures

 ### Debugging Using ggmonitor

-ggmonitor is a cross-platform Python GUI tool allowing the calibration and testing of a gyro glove
+"ggmonitor" is a cross-platform Python GUI tool allowing the calibration and testing of a gyro glove.

 There are some dependencies, however most should already be installed if python is: